thunze/abitur/englisch/part_1.md

 ### Main part – fictional text
 - *stylistic devices* **> esp. *symbols***
 - *"To get back to the beginning, these examples [...]":* show use of *language*
+- **setting:** time, place, conditions
-- **atmosphere**, possible functions: causing emotions, reflecting mindset or emotions of a character, creating a contrast)
+- **atmosphere** – possible functions: causing emotions, reflecting mindset or emotions of a character, creating a contrast)
 - *narrative perspective* and *point of view*
 	- *first-person narrator* or
 - *narrative techniques* **> TODO, book S8**